koderhack/robot-esp8266/README.md

 2. download this code
 3. change wifi name and password
 4. Install code using the button on auduino ide
-5. Go to the ip given in serial moinitor by an esp
+5. Go to the ip given in serial monitor by an esp
 6. Be happy!